 The Gentleman (32:51)

 In this Vanity Fair, old Hollywood themed shoot, begin the process of creating The Gentleman image.
-Follow photographer, Chris Knight, as he gives a complete walkthrough of his set.
+Follow photographer, Chris Knight, as he gives a complete walkthrough of his portrait set.
 Examine his lighting setup, modifiers, wardrobe, set, and color decisions to learn the what, how and why in creating an image of this calibre.
 Watch as Chris, iterates through a series of test captures, to dial in the look and atmosphere of this rich, dramatic portrait.

 The Lady (27:28)